New Victory Theater: Conversion to burlesque

 Billy Minsky, treasurer of the Holly Holding Company, leased the Republic in January 1931 with plans to present burlesque shows there.
 Joseph Weinstock would finance the conversion of the theater into a burlesque house, and Minsky installed two runways for his performers.
 The theater reopened as a burlesque house on February 12, 1931, becoming the first burlesque venue on 42nd Street.
 The venue, known as Minsky's Burlesque, presented performances with such titles as "Panties Inferno" and "Mind Over Mattress".
 The theater presented two shows a day: in the morning and in the afternoon.
 The burlesque performances were several times cheaper than legitimate Broadway shows such as George White's Scandals.
 Each show consisted of a skit, the main burlesque performance, and a dance or comedy act.
 Performers included Gypsy Rose Lee, Ann Corio, Margie Hart, and Georgia Sothern.

 The nearby Eltinge and Apollo theaters were converted into burlesque houses shortly after the Republic reopened, and the Republic was financially successful by mid-1931.
 After Minsky died in 1932, his siblings continued to operate the theater as a burlesque.
 Local business owners opposed burlesque, claiming that the shows encouraged loitering and decreased property values.
-In New York, theater licenses were subject to yearly renewal, and opponents tried to get the theaters' licenses revoked.
+In New York, theater licenses were subject to yearly renewal, and opponents of burlesque tried to get the theaters' licenses revoked.
 The police conducted raids on the Republic as early as April 1931, arresting managers and some of the performers for public indecency, but these actions only boosted the theaters' popularity.
 The Republic's operating license was temporarily revoked in September 1932, although the theater reopened the next month.
-The Republic stopped showing burlesque every time it was raided, but the managers reinstated the shows when officials left.
+The Republic temporarily stopped showing burlesque every time it was raided; the managers reinstated the shows after a short while, when officials' attention was diverted elsewhere.

 After he was elected mayor in 1934, Fiorello La Guardia began cracking down on burlesque and appointed Paul Moss as license commissioner.
 Even so, the Republic continued to operate as a burlesque house for several more years.
 Moss revoked the Republic's operating license again in September 1935, but the New York Court of Appeals overturned his revocation.
 After a series of sex crimes in early 1937, the La Guardia administration ordered all burlesque houses to remove the word "burlesque" from their marquees that June.
 The Republic continued to host burlesque performances, which were billed as variety shows.
 Even without burlesque on its marquee, the Republic remained popular, although it was only one of three remaining burlesque theaters in the city by 1940.
 The Republic's manager claimed in 1940 that the theater had lost millions of dollars after the marquee stopped advertising burlesque.
 Moss again refused to renew the Republic's operating license in early 1942, marking the permanent end of burlesque at the Republic.